Vegetarian Lunch Box Guide

 5-Day Vegetarian Lunch Plan

-I encourage you to sit down with your child and use this guide to come up with your own list of lunch box ideas.
+I encourage you to sit down with your child and use this vegetarian lunch box guide to come up with your own list of lunch box ideas.
 But if you want some more detailed guidance, here is a sample 5-day vegetarian lunch plan.

-Day 1 – Smashed Chickpeas on whole grain tortilla wrap.
+Day 1 – Smashed Chickpeas on a whole grain tortilla wrap.
 Sides: fresh figs and carrot sticks.

 Day 2 – Veggie Soup – with added leftover chickpeas!
 Sides: mixed crackers and apple slices.